bionicvisionlab/2023-ArgusThresholds/README.md

 ## ArgusThresholds

-Predicting Argus II thresholds from a variety of clinical and physiological factors.
+*Predicting Argus II thresholds from a variety of clinical and physiological factors*

+Please cite as:

+> G Pogoncheff, Z Hu, A Rokem, M Beyeler (2023).
+Explainable Machine Learning Predictions of Perceptual Sensitivity for Retinal Prostheses. *medRxiv*, doi:[10.1101/2023.02.09.23285633](https://doi.org/10.1101/2023.02.09.23285633)

 To provide appropriate levels of stimulation, retinal prostheses must be calibrated to an individual’s perceptual thresholds, despite thresholds varying drastically across subjects, across electrodes within a subject, and over time.